1fatgmc/HandCab/README.md

 2. Loading the code (sketch) requires downloading of one of the IDEs, this sketch, the libraries, etc. so some experience with Arduinos is helpful, but not critical.

-3. The HandCab Throttle along with most Android and Apple devices running supported throttle apps 'should' (please let me know if it doesn't work with one of the followin) work with any WiThrottle Server such as JMRI, DCC-EX, MRC WiFi, Digitrax LnWi, NCE (WiFi/DCC NCE Cab Bus Interface), TCS CS-105 (Using WiFiTrax WFD-30 or WFD-31)  and others..
+3. The HandCab Throttle along with most Android and Apple devices running supported throttle apps 'should' (please let me know if it doesn't work with one of the following) work with any WiThrottle Server such as JMRI, DCC-EX, MRC WiFi, Digitrax LnWi, NCE (WiFi/DCC NCE Cab Bus Interface), TCS CS-105 (Using WiFiTrax WFD-30 or WFD-31)  and others..

 4. You should have your decoder in **128 speed step mode**.